bob-cd/bob-cd.github.io/docs/artifacts.md

 - It is a web server.
 - It is reachable from the network that Bob is in.
 - Exposes an endpoint at `/bob_artifact/<path>` which:
   - When a `GET` request is made on it, the corresponding artifact is sent back.
     Here the `path` stands for a path to from which an artifact can be uniquely retrieved.
     This is like the key in Amazon's S3.
 Example: `bob_artifact/dev/test/run-id/test.jar`
   - When a `POST` request is made on it with the body being the file content, the data is saved at the `path`.
   - When a `DELETE` request is made on it, the corresponding resource is deleted at the `path`.
+- Exposes a `GET /ping` endpoint which serves as a periodic health check from Bob.

 A reference artifact store which implements storage using local file system can be found [here](https://github.com/bob-cd/artifact-local).